RazvanGolan/Kaya-API-Explorer/README.md

 dotnet run
 ```

-Then navigate to `https://localhost:7000/api-explorer` (or your app's HTTPS URL) to see the API Explorer in action.
+Then navigate to `http://localhost:5121/api-explorer` to see the API Explorer in action.

 ## How It Works